Samarth-2003-web/python_EDA_visualizations/README.md

 # python_EDA_visualizations

-This project performs an Exploratory Data Analysis (EDA) on a product funding dataset.
-The goal is to understand the distribution, trends, and insights from funding data using Python libraries such as Pandas, Matplotlib, and Seaborn.
+This project performs an Exploratory Data Analysis (EDA) on the US_Lighting_Forest dataset.
+The goal is to uncover patterns, trends, and insights about lighting installations, forest characteristics, or environmental data — depending on the dataset's actual contents — using Python libraries such as Pandas, Matplotlib, and Seaborn.

-## Key Features:
+## Key Features
 Data Cleaning & Preprocessing

-Handling missing values
+Handled missing or inconsistent values

-Visualizations (Bar plots, Histograms, Box plots, etc.)

-Analysis of product categories, funding amounts, investor behavior

-Insights into funding trends and patterns
+Parsed and formatted date, category, or location data as needed

+Exploratory Data Analysis

+Visualized key distributions (histograms, box plots, bar charts)

+Identified trends, correlations, and outliers

+Grouped data by relevant categories (e.g., lighting type, region, time)

+Insight Generation

+Analyzed relationships between environmental or installation factors

+Highlighted patterns useful for policymakers, researchers, or engineers

-## Tools & Libraries:
+## Tools & Libraries
 Python

 Jupyter Notebook

 Pandas, Matplotlib, Seaborn

-## File:
+## File Included
-P_EDA_ipynb.ipynb: Jupyter Notebook containing code, visualizations, and insights.
+P_EDA_ipynb.ipynb – The Jupyter Notebook containing:

+Complete data processing steps

+Visualization code

+Commentary and insights

-## Outcome:
+## Outcome
-A clear understanding of how product funding is distributed and what factors influence it, useful for decision-makers and analysts in the startup and investment space.
+This project provides a clear overview of the trends and characteristics of the US Lighting Forest dataset.
+The findings can help urban planners, sustainability analysts, or environmental agencies understand lighting patterns and their implications.